Jesspu/node-red-contrib-pgquery/README.md

 ## Description
 pgQuery :space_invader: is a [**Node-RED**](http://nodered.org/) node allowing basic access to [**Postgres**](https://www.postgresql.org/) :elephant: database.

-Postgrestor sets up a console to execute queries against the configured database.
+pgQuery sets up a console to execute queries against the configured database.

 ```msg.payload``` will contain the result object of the query.
 It has the following properties:
 * ```command```: The sql command that was executed (e.g. "SELECT", "UPDATE", etc.)